jslhcl/jslhcl.github.io/_posts/2021-12-19-DengXiaopingAndTheTransformationOfChina-notes.markdown

 Mao complained to his nephew (Mao Yuanxin) about Deng and his consolidation efforts at Tsinghua University.
 Mao was also furious about the document on science; he zeroed in on one sentence that Hu Qiaomu had inserted in the final draft quoting Mao as saying that "science and technology consitute a force of production".
 Mao insisted that he had never said that.

 Deng showed courage when he argued that the social sciences were important enough to deserve a separate academy....
 (On August 30, 1975) Hu (Qiaomu) laid out plans for developing an independent acedemy that would later be known as the CASS (Chinese Academy of Social Sciences)

+The question of how Deng might treat Mao's reputation after his death was too sensitive to discuss directly; they brought it up indirectly, by discussing how Khrushchev had savaged Stalin's reputation.
+Deng's critics warned that he could end up being China's Khrushchev